mykespb/dok-n-py/dokflask24/README.md

 docker-compose up
 and see http://localhost:8088

-It uses venv, so start it when needed.
+It uses venv, so start it when needed for development.

 It runs python 3.7.3 inside.